-1 Teachers of ELE
+1 TEACHERS OF ELE

-1.1 Teachers of ELE: year-round provision
+1.1 Teachers of ELE: year-round ELE provider

-1.1.1 Teachers working at a year-round centre must have a major award at Level 7 on the NFQ or equivalent.
+1.1.1 Teachers of ELE employed at ELE providers on a year-round basis must hold, as a minimum, a major award at Level 7 on the National Framework of Qualifications (NFQ) or equivalent.

-- (a) In the case of non-Irish higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification. - (b) In the case of a major award that is an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 1.1.2 below, if one of the conditions in (a) (e) are fully met. - (c) In the case where a teacher does not have a major award at Level 7 or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must fully verify, justify and document.
+(a) In the case of international higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification for each teacher.
+This can be completed through the QQI NARIC team: NARIC Ireland

+(b) In the case of a major award at Level 7 on the NFQ or equivalent that is an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 1.1.2 below, if one the conditions in 1.1.2 (a) - (d) below are fully met.

+(c) In the case where a teacher does not have a major award at Level 7 on the NFQ or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must fully verify, justify and document.

-1.1.2 All ELE teachers at year-round centres must have completed one of the following teacher training programmes:
+1.1.2 ELE teachers employed at ELE providers on a year-round basis must have successfully completed one of the following teacher training programmes: